-The National Institute for Health and Care Excellence (NICE) published an interventional procedure guidance [IPG612] (2018) providing evidence-based recommendations on microinvasive subconjunctival insertion of a transscleral gelatin stent for primary open-angle glaucoma in adults.
-The guidance stated that the "evidence on the safety and efficacy of microinvasive subconjunctival insertion of a trans-scleral gelatin stent for primary open-angle glaucoma is limited in quantity and quality.
-Therefore, this procedure should only be used with special arrangements for clinical governance, consent, and audit or research."
-NICE encourages further research into this procedure with an emphasis on patient selection and long-term outcomes.
+The National Institute for Health and Care Excellence (NICE) published an interventional procedures guidance [IPG612] (2018) providing evidence-based recommendations on microinvasive subconjunctival insertion of a transscleral gelatin stent for primary open-angle glaucoma in adults.
+This procedure was described as 'involves putting a tiny gelatin tube (stent) under the skin at the base of the eye to create a new drainage channel for excess fluid.'
+The guidance noted that the 'evidence on the safety and efficacy of microinvasive subconjunctival insertion of a transscleral gelatin stent for primary open-angle glaucoma is limited in quantity and quality.
+Therefore, this procedure should only be used with special arrangements for clinical governance, consent, and audit or research.'
+NICE encourages 'further research into microinvasive subconjunctival insertion of a transscleral gelaucoma, including randomized studies.
+Further research should include details of patient selection and long-term outcomes.'